North

 the ferries over, then you will have to keep track of the time so

-you can make it back to your pickup point at the appointed time to
+you can make it back to your pickup point at the appointed time for

 You will probably

-want to take photos of these special horses, which will require a
+want to take photos of these special horses, which will require at

-a 700mm lens, which would be around a 14x zoom.
-You can see what a
+would be from 4x to 10x zoom.
+You can see what a challenge getting

-challenge getting some photos can be, especially of you're using a pocket camera with a 3x to 6x zoom.
+some photos can be, especially if you're using a pocket camera or

 |